fbpx

 T-Bonds

-Treasury bonds have the longest maturity among the three Treasuries.
+Treasury Bonds have the longest maturity among the three Treasuries.
 They have a maturity period of between 20 years and 30 years, with coupon payments every six months.
-T-bond offerings were suspended for four years between February 2002 and February 2006.
-T-bond offerings resumed due to demand from pension funds and other long-term institutional investors.
+T-bond offerings were suspended for four years between February 2002 and February 2006 but were resumed due to demand from pension funds and other long-term institutional investors.

 More Resources